What Top Gummy Brands Won't Tell You About Manufacturing

 Testing Beyond the Basics

-- Texture analysis over time, tracking how hardness and chewiness change during shelf life
+• Texture analysis over time—tracking how hardness and chewiness change during shelf life

-- Water activity monitoring to predict microbial stability before problems develop
+• Water activity monitoring to predict microbial stability before problems develop

 The Stability Testing Nobody Wants to Do

-- Physical changes-texture hardening or softening that changes the consumer experience
+• Physical changes—texture hardening or softening

-- Chemical degradation that happens faster in high-moisture environments
+• Chemical degradation faster in high-moisture environments

-- Maillard reactions between sugars and amino acids that cause browning and off-flavors
+• Maillard reactions causing browning and off-flavors

 This runs $20,000 to $40,000 or more before commercial launch.
 But it's the difference between a product that maintains quality for 24 months versus one that hardens into inedible candy after eight months on the shelf.